top of page

 Recommended accessories (not included):

-- Transmitter with at least 5 channels, suitable are e.g. Futaba T6K , Spektrum DXS , Flysky FS046 i6X (all not available from us)
+- Transmitter with at least 5 channels, suitable models include Futaba T6K , Spektrum DXS , Flysky FS046 i6X (none of which are available from us)

-- Receiver with at least 5 channels (approx. 8 grams), such as FrSKY TFR6 (suitable for Futaba)
+- Receiver with at least 5 channels (approx. 8 grams), such as FrSKY TFR6 (compatible with Futaba)

-- Servos (approx. 5 grams; for elevator, rudder and ailerons), such as EMAX ES9251
+- Servos (approx. 5 grams; for elevator, rudder and ailerons), such as the EMAX ES9251

-- Motor from approx. 350 grams of thrust with suitable propeller
+- Motor with approximately 350 grams of thrust and a suitable propeller

-- Superglue (CA) , wood glue , epoxy glue , model making knife , model making needles (thin) , cutting mat , light covering film (such as ORALIGHT) (all not available from us)
+- Superglue (CA) , wood glue , epoxy glue , model knife , thin model pins , cutting mat , lightweight covering film (such as ORALIGHT) (all not available from us)

 ------

-Bücker Bü133 Jungmeister model airplane kit, scale 1:10, 660 mm wingspan, laser-cut wooden components, Clark-Y profile, 570 mm fuselage length, 330 g RTF, RC hobby wooden kit, model airplane for self-assembly
+Bücker Bü133 Jungmeister model airplane kit, 1:10 scale, 660 mm wingspan, laser-cut wooden parts, Clark-Y airfoil, 570 mm fuselage length, 330 g RTF, RC hobby wooden kit, model airplane for self-assembly

-This aircraft is a wonderful hobby pilot for beautiful flying hours in the summer twilight (profile Clark-Y).
+This aircraft is a wonderful hobby plane for enjoyable flying hours in the summer twilight (Clark-Y profile).

 The end result is a relaxing model airplane with a guaranteed fun factor.

-The Bücker Jungmeister is precisely planned and lasered and can be used for hobby flying.
+The Bücker Jungmeister is precisely planned and laser-cut and can be used for hobby flying.

 Bücker Bü133 Jungmeister model aircraft, 660 mm wingspan, 1:10, Clark-Y profile